Guidelines that'll help you make this transition with ease.

 Update Payment Methods

-Whether it's an e-commerce platform or subscription service, log in to all of your online accounts so you can update your payment methods with your new business account details so that any ongoing business expenses are charged to the proper account.
+Whether it's an e-commerce platform or subscription service, log in to all of your online accounts so you can update your payment methods with your new business account details so that any ongoing business expenses are charged to the correct account.

 Close Your Old Account